-The "Circuit Riders" of HC-2 were established on 1 April 1987 aboard NAS Norfolk from detachments of HM-12, HC-6, and HS-1 in order to unify the combat support elements of these dissimilar Atlantic Fleet squadrons.
-Since its recommisioning, HC-2 has participated in numerous fleet exercises building an impressive reputation of mission accomplishment and safety.
-In order to continue the proud tradition and history of the oldest helicopter squadron in the Navy, they reconnected with their roots and reclaimed the name "Fleet Angels."
-The "Fleet Angels" flew the UH-3H Sea King and the executive transport version of the Sea King, UH-3H(ET).
-The "Fleet Angels" used to maintain two continuously deployed H-3 detachments overseas in addition to numerous short detachments that deploy from Norfolk aboard various units in support of Commander Second Fleet and Commander Strike Force Atlantic.
+On 01 April 1987, the "Circuit Riders" of HC-2 were established at NAS Norfolk from detachments of HM-12, HC-6, and HS-1 in order to unify the combat support elements of these three dissimilar Atlantic Fleet squadrons.
+After its reestablishment, HC-2 participated in numerous fleet exercises, building an impressive reputation based on mission accomplishment and safety.
+To honor the oldest helicopter squadron in the Navy, they reclaimed the nickname "Fleet Angels".

-During Operation Desert Shield/Storm the diverse abilities of both the personnel and aircraft of the Fleet Angels were put to the test.
-By meeting all the challenges presented to the detachments in the Persian Gulf, the Fleet Angels distinguished itself by successfully participating in multiple search and rescue missions, strategic movement of prisoners of war, medical evacuations, mine searches and many other equally challenging missions.
+During Operation Desert Shield/Storm, the diverse abilities of both the personnel and aircraft of the "Fleet Angels" were put to the test.
+The "Fleet Angels" distinguished themselves in the Persian Gulf by successfully participating in numerous search and rescue missions, the strategic movement of prisoners of war, medical evacuations, mine hunts, and many other equally challenging missions.

-In September of 1999 the Fleet Angels aided in the rescue of over 250 people in the Greenville region of North Carolina.
-The small community of Taraboro was devastated by the combined effects of Hurricane Dennis and Hurricane Floyd which left thousands of people stranded due to the flooding.
-For their primary role in these rescues, two of the Fleet Angel's aircrew were awarded the Navy Marine Corps Medal, the highest medal for peacetime heroism.
+In September 1999, the "Fleet Angels" aided in the rescue of over 250 people from the Greenville, North Carolina, region.
+The small community of Taraboro was devastated by the floods of Hurricanes Dennis and Floyd, which left thousands of people stranded.
+For the role they played in these efforts, two "Fleet Angels" were awarded the Navy and Marine Corps Medal, the highest non-combat decoration for heroism.